23rd Kendall National Violin Competition prize winners

 The Kendall National Violin Competition is supported by many generous supporters of the Hastings, Camden Haven and Mid North Coast communities and is administered by an honorary management committee based in Kendall.

 Please support the competition with your donation.
-The Kendall National Violin Competition is a registered charity and donations are tax deductible.
+The Kendall National Violin Competition is a registered charity and donations are fully tax deductible.